 There are so many little hideaways and secret places to lose yourself in the Coromandel Peninsula; you could easily spend weeks here.
 However, we think 4-6 nights is ideal for most international travelers.

 What to See and Do on the Coromandel Peninsula:

 Whether you love golden beaches or towering trees, there is plenty to enjoy here.
-Consider your accommodations to be a “home base” and use each day to go driving to a different area of the peninsula.
+Consider your accommodations a “home base” and use each day to drive to a different area of the peninsula.

 Favorite Beaches on the Coromandel Peninsula:

 - Hot Water Beach — East Coast.
 For two hours on either side of low tide, you can rent a shovel and dig into the sand to create your own geothermally-heated hot pool.

 - Cathedral Cove and Stingray Bay — East Coast.
 Cathedral Cove is a natural rock arch soaring over a golden sandy beach and a feature of many postcards.
 You can reach it by boat or kayak, but we prefer the two-hour roundtrip hike because it passes by several equally beautiful but less-touristed beaches like Stingray Bay.

 - New Chum Beach — East Coast.
 No road access and no infrastructure keep New Chum Beach quiet and pristine.
 You can reach its wide, graceful, golden arc of sand via an easy one-hour roundtrip hike.

 - Coromandel town — West Coast.
 Coromandel town is a charming mix of historic buildings, sites, and modern-day artists’ workshops.